martinni/ninamartin/_posts/2020-11-14-maximum-flow.md

 ### Solution

-I will start with this section with a disclaimer: I slightly changed the problem statement in order to make my life easier.
+I will start this section with a disclaimer: I slightly changed the problem statement in order to make my life easier.

 The problem states that the paths must be **vertex-disjoint**.
 In order to modelise this problem as a maximum flow problem, we would have to consider that vertices have a unit capacity.
 However the Ford Fulkerson algorithm applies on a maximum flow problems modelised with edge capacity.
 There is a small trick one can do to transform a maximum flow problem with vertex capacity to a maximum flow problem with edge capacity, which you can read about [here](https://en.wikipedia.org/wiki/Maximum_flow_problem#Maximum_flow_with_vertex_capacities).
 General idea is to extend the original graph by replacing each vertex in the original graph with 2 vertices, with an edge going from the first vertex to the second one, having a capacity equal to the capacity of the original vertex.